merimem/marvel/README.md

 # marvel
-Application NodeJs and reactJS that displays Marvel Characters
+A web application made with NodeJs and ReactJS that displays Marvel Characters with pagination feature.